Best Health Insurance Companies

 PPO (preferred provider organization)

-With a PPO, you don’t have to stay in the network to get coverage and visits to specialists do not require referrals.
-The greater freedom to choose your providers often means higher premiums and out-of-pocket costs.
+With a PPO, you don't have to stay in the network to get coverage, and visits to specialists do not require referrals.
+More freedom to choose your providers often means higher premiums and out-of-pocket costs.

-The big advantage is that you can go to any doctor you want without worry about coverage.
+The significant advantage is that you can go to any doctor without worrying about coverage.
 This is very useful:

 EPO (exclusive provider organization)

-EPO plans allow you to minimize costs as long as you use in-network providers.
+EPO plans allow you to minimize costs if you use in-network providers.

 POS (point-of-sale)